fekete0510/Louisville-Fire-Foundation/readme.md

 Located: newsletter.html line 60 and on smallscreen.css line 349.

 In the Nav bar click on News Letter.
 On that page there is a table for events.
 I used the :nth-child to change the colors of the odd rows and for the 4th column.
-If you click on the RSVP button it brings you to an RSVP page to fill out and submit.
+If you click on one of the RSVP buttons it brings you to an RSVP page to fill out and submit.
 On click you will get an alert that says "Thank you for your RSVP" Located: rsvp.html line 70 and script.js line 67.